Covered calls can be an excellent way to increase income from stocks but like all investments, covered calls aren’t perfect.

 Sell Covered Calls on Dividend Stocks

-Another way to overcome some of the income that is lost when covered calls can’t be sold against existing positions is to sell call options on dividend stocks.
+One way to overcome some of the income that is lost when covered calls can’t be sold during bear markets is to sell call options on dividend stocks.

 This allows an investor to make up at least a little of the lost income during bear markets.